-To obtain credit, a score of 70% or better on the post-test is required.
 This activity is offered at no cost to participants.
 Please proceed with the activity until you have successfully completed this program, answered all test questions, completed the post-test and evaluation, and have received a digital copy of your credit certificate.
 Your online certificate will be saved on myCME within your Profile/CME History, which you can access at any time.

 If you have an American College of Cardiology (ACC) account, you can choose to have your credit information sent to your ACC Transcript upon completion of the course.
 You will be prompted to log in to your ACC account, which will automatically trigger your credit submission.
 If you do not have an ACC account, you will have the opportunity to create one.

 The ACCF recognizes that you are a lifelong learner who has chosen to engage in continuing medical education to identify or fill a gap in knowledge or skill and to attain or enhance a desired competency.
 As a participant in an ACCF activity, you have the right to expect that your continuing medical education experience with ACCF includes the following.